Floydlang/floyd/Notes/Floyd Manifest.markdown

 MANIFEST: To Create a small general purpose languages that promotes great software engineering- for small and gigantic programs, embedded and distributed scripting and optimized engines - that has one simple way to do all basics.
 It raises the level of abstraction to let human, compilers, runtimes and hardware to do what they do best.
 Based on best practices, take a set of most important bits of modern languages and abandons most.
 Support visual programming / composition / architecture

+Correctness first - program A - theoretical: Imagine all functions executing on an infinitely fast computer and design the program to *work* correctly.
+Optimize second - Program B: Next optimise the program by using the Optimizer to do caching, lazy evaluation and other optimisations *on top* of the correct design.
+Other types of time: communication latency, screen refresh rate etc must be part of program A - theoretical design.

 # OPINIONS

 - Programming is not math